 Dr. Miles Smith

-The Davenant Institute supports the renewal of Christian wisdom for the contemporary church.
-It seeks to sponsor historical scholarship at the intersection of the church and academy, build networks of friendship and collaboration within the Reformed and evangelical world, and equip the saints with time-tested resources for faithful public witness.
+The Davenant Institute endeavors to restore wisdom for the contemporary church.
+We seek to sponsor historical scholarship at the intersection of the church and academy, build friendships and facilitate collaboration within the Reformed and evangelical world, and equip the saints with time-tested resources for faithful public witness.
 Below are some of the works we’ve published towards that end.